 - a.
 Letter-size pieces.
-Determine the length and height according to the location and orientation of the delivery address.
-The length is the dimension parallel to the address as read; the height is the dimension perpendicular to the length. - b.
+For the purpose of determining mailability or machinability (see 1.5), the length is the dimension parallel to the delivery address as read; the height is the dimension perpendicular to the length. - b.
 Flat-size pieces.
 The length of a flat-size mailpiece is the longest dimension.
 The height is the dimension perpendicular to the length. - c.
 Parcels and Not Flat-Machinable pieces.
 The length is the longest dimension. - d.
 Customized MarketMail pieces.
 See 705.1.0.

-1.5 Nonmailable, Nonmachinable Placement
+1.5 Nonmailable and Nonmachinable Placement of Address